Christopher-Loynes/CustomerClassification_DixonsCarphone/README.md

-# A customer classification tool written in R for Dixons Carphone customers searching for an iPhone 7 and Samsung Galaxy S8
+# A customer classification tool written in R for Dixons Carphone customers searching for an iPhone 7 and Samsung Galaxy S8, involving real data

 Code written as part of a group project for the MSc Business Analytics course.
 Group members:

 - [1) Olivier Kraaijeveld](https://www.linkedin.com/in/olivier-kraaijeveld-a6851ba4/)
 - [2) Nandini Tyagi](https://www.linkedin.com/in/nandinityagi/)
 - [3) I-Ting Wu](https://www.linkedin.com/in/i-ting-wu-7b8594132/)

+The results were presented back to Dixons Carphone.

 ## Overview